dmbarbour/glas/docs/GlasApps.md

 Ideally, authorization and authentication are separated from the application.
 We could instead model them as application-specific runtime configuration, perhaps integrating with SSO.

+*Aside:* It is feasible to configure a runtime to automatically launch the browser and attach to the application.

 ## Remote Procedure Calls

 If an application implements 'rpc' it may receive remote procedure calls (RPC).